lennartpollvogt/ollama-instructor/README.md

 ## OllamaInstructorClient and OllamaInstructorAsyncClient

 The classes `OllamaInstructorClient` and `OllamaInstructorAsyncClient` are the main class of the `ollama-instructor` library.
-They are the wrapper around the `Ollama` client and contain the following arguments:
+They are the wrapper around the `Ollama` (async) client and contain the following arguments:
 - `host`: the URL of the Ollama server (default: `http://localhost:11434`).
 See documentation of [Ollama](https://github.com/ollama/ollama)
 - `debug`: a `bool` indicating whether to print debug messages (default: `False`).